pabello/Week_plan_visualisation/README.md

 #### What I have learned in this project is:
 - the power of value mapping functions and the convenience it gives you,
-- how to make this cool neon effect
+- how to make this cool neon effect,
-- different color schemes (mainly HSV)
+- different color schemes (mainly HSV),
-- that visualisations need to be *very* clear as other people may interpret it in a different way
+- that visualisations need to be *very* clear as other people may interpret it in a different way.

 # Run the project
 ## Input data